epccs/RPUftdi/UPDImode/README.md

-# BCM24 Control
+# UPDI mode

 ## Overview

-The BCM24 pin is used by my PiUPDI board to select serial0 or the UPDI programing pin.
+The BCM23 and BCM24 pins are used by my PiUPDI board to select serial0 and UPDI programing.
 PiUPDI has an AVR128DA28 that is programed with [pyupdi].

 [pyupdi]: https://github.com/mraardvark/pyupdi/